chrod/yt-status/README.md

 # yt-status

-Checking YT Bikes stock every couple hours gets old.
+Checking YT Bikes stock every couple hours gets old real quick.
 Recent bike inventory shortages have made it difficult to buy new bikes.
 I had success in alerting on YT stock using this routine.
+Helped a friend actually get a bike last week.
 Posting this here; hopefully this little program is useful for someone.

 This little script can be run with a cron job every 5 minutes, for example, to check stock in YT Jeffsy 27.5 bikes, size XL.
-If "in stock"
+If your bike is in stock, you'll get an email within a few seconds.
+Power be to the programmer and good luck! ;)

 <img width="400" alt="Intro" src="https://user-images.githubusercontent.com/16260619/92419652-aace0800-f123-11ea-9aea-5cfe2bb3b1fe.png">

 ### Prereqs
-- Linux (ubuntu 18.04 used here)
+- Linux (ubuntu 18.04 used here, both on x86 and aarch64)
 - Python3 with the following packages (can be installed with python3-pip) and some library prereqs
     - `sudo apt-get update && sudo apt-get install python3 python3-pip `
     - `pip3 install bs4 smtplib`